byui-cse/itm300-course/source/module-07/project-lab.md

 ## Product Objective

 For this lab we'll build and integrate an API to handle data securely for the technicians.
+We'll also increase security for the service requests by only sending data required for the display.

 ## Create a new API Gateway resource